 - Travel insurance (required – get a quote online)

 - Local tourist tax and entry fees (payable on the spot)

 - Any items not specifically mentioned as ‘Included’ in the programme

 - Supplement applies to members of a group who require a single room / single use of a double room

 - This holiday is available for solo travellers; a supplement will be charged as accommodation and luggage transfer costs are not shared (we never mix and match – solo travellers will be accommodated in single rooms)

 - Bike rental, including bike assembly, delivery to Aosta, theft insurance, disassembly and collection from Parma

 - Extra nights

-In case you would like to rent a bike from us, we can offer you a standard trekking bike, road-bike or E-bike.
-All our bikes are equipped with a front bag with a map holder and odometer.
+In case you would like to rent a bike from us, we can offer you a standard trekking bike, road-bike or e-bike.
+All our bikes are equipped with a phone holder, repair kit, padlock and odometer.
 Additional panniers are bookable upon request.